jodastephen/railmodel/CR2-Streatham-SWLondon.md

 From Leatherhead to Westminster
 -------------------------------
 * LHD-WAT changing to Jubilee (Northbound) at WAT in 49-52m at 4tph
+* LHD-WAT changing to CR2 at CLJ changing to District at VIC in 51-55m at 4tph (+3m)
 * LHD-WAT changing to CR2 at RAY changing to District at VIC in 53-59m at 4tph (+6m)
 * LHD-WAT changing to BAL-VIC at CLJ changing to District at VIC in 55-59m at 4tph (+7m)

 From Leatherhead to Temple
 --------------------------
+* LHD-WAT changing to CR2 at CLJ changing to District at VIC in 55-59m at 4tph
-* LHD-WAT changing to Northern (West End) at WAT changing to District at CHX in 55-61m at 4tph
+* LHD-WAT changing to Northern (West End) at WAT changing to District at CHX in 55-61m at 4tph (+1m)
-* LHD-WAT changing to CR2 at RAY changing to District at VIC in 57-63m at 4tph (+2m)
+* LHD-WAT changing to CR2 at RAY changing to District at VIC in 57-63m at 4tph (+3m)
-* LHD-WAT changing to BAL-VIC at CLJ changing to District at VIC in 59-63m at 4tph (+3m)
+* LHD-WAT changing to BAL-VIC at CLJ changing to District at VIC in 59-63m at 4tph (+4m)

 From Leatherhead to Farringdon
 ------------------------------
+* LHD-WAT changing to CR2 at CLJ changing to CR1 at TCR in 52-56m at 4tph
-* LHD-WAT changing to CR2 at RAY changing to CR1 at TCR in 54-60m at 4tph
+* LHD-WAT changing to CR2 at RAY changing to CR1 at TCR in 54-60m at 4tph (+3m)
-* LHD-WAT changing to CR2 at RAY changing to STE-ZFD at STE in 62-68m at 4tph (+8m)
+* LHD-WAT changing to CR2 at RAY changing to STE-ZFD at STE in 62-68m at 4tph (+11m)

 From Leatherhead to Borough
 ---------------------------
 * LHD-WAT changing to Jubilee at WAT changing to Northern (City) Southbound at LBG in 54-59m at 4tph
 * LHD-WAT changing to W&C at WAT changing to Northern (City) Southbound at UBK in 60-71m at 4tph (+9m)
+* LHD-WAT changing to CR2 at CLJ changing to Northern (City) Southbound at AGL in 64-69m at 4tph (+10m)
 * LHD-WAT changing to CR2 at RAY changing to Northern (City) Southbound at AGL in 66-73m at 4tph (+13m)

 From Leatherhead to London Bridge
 ---------------------------------
 * LHD-WAT changing to Jubilee at WAT in 50-53m at 4tph
 * LHD-WAT changing to W&C at WAT changing to Northern (City) Southbound at UBK in 58-69m at 4tph (+12m)
+* LHD-WAT changing to CR2 at CLJ changing to Northern (City) Southbound at AGL in 62-67m at 4tph (+13m)

 From Leatherhead to Bank/Monument
 ---------------------------------
 * LHD-WAT changing to W&C at WAT in 51-58m at 4tph
 * LHD-WAT changing to Jubilee at WAT changing to Northern (City) at LBG in 54-59m at 4tph (+2m)
+* LHD-WAT changing to CR2 at CLJ changing to Central at TCR in 58-62m at 4tph (+6m)
+* LHD-WAT changing to CR2 at CLJ changing to Northern (City) Southbound at AGL in 60-65m at 4tph (+8m)
 * LHD-WAT changing to CR2 at RAY changing to Central at TCR in 60-66m at 4tph (+9m)
+* LHD-WAT changing to CR2 at CLJ changing to District at VIC in 61-65m at 4tph (+9m)
 * LHD-WAT changing to Northern (West End) at WAT changing to District at CHX in 61-67m at 4tph (+10m)
 * LHD-WAT changing to CR2 at RAY changing to Northern (City) Southbound at AGL in 62-69m at 4tph (+11m)
 * LHD-WAT changing to CR2 at RAY changing to District at VIC in 63-69m at 4tph (+12m)